 This secluded natural beach provides stunning views of Howe Sound.
 There are no amenities located at this park or in the neighbourhood.

-The Tom and David Wade Memorial Park is located at 39 Isleview Place and is a small but lovely space with a picnic table. benches and level lawn.
-Come and relax and enjoy the beauty that surrounds you.
+The Tom and David Wade Memorial Park is located at 39 Isleview Place and is a small space with a picnic table. benches and level lawn.

 Marjorie Meadows was created by long time resident and visionary Marjorie Meredith, as a beautiful sanctuary in the centre of Lions Bay.
-It is located just south of the Village Office and Broughton Hall.
-Beautifully situated on the north side of Harvey Creek, this 180 meter long off leash, gated dog run is a perfect place for a quick leg stretch for you and your pups.
-Dog bags and garbage bin are provided for you to pick up after your pets.
+It is located just south of the municipal campus on the north side of Harvey Creek, this gated off-leash dog run is a perfect place for a quick leg stretch for you and your pups.
+Dog bags and garbage bin are provided.

-Located just south of the Lions Bay Avenue underpass, the Native Plant Garden boasts a robust selection plant materials native to the Lions Bay area.
-The primary goal of the garden is to spread awareness of how to preserve native plants and restore lost biodiversity to the region.
+Located just south of the Lions Bay Avenue underpass, the Native Plant Garden boasts a large selection of plants native to the Lions Bay area, including the native columbine, Aquilegia formosa, the Village’s floral emblem.

-In accordance with Animal Control and Licencing Bylaw 461, 2014 dogs are prohibited at all times from the following areas in the Village:
+In accordance with Animal Control and Licencing Bylaw 461, 2014 dogs are prohibited at all times at Lions Bay Beach and Brunswick Beach parks.
+Dogs are required to be on-leash at all times except on the following trails:

 - Centennial Trail